 Step 1: Community Profile and Background

 The first step is creating a community profile or providing some context about the target community.
 This section is essentially an introduction that should enable the reader to understand the current state of the community.
-It is important to offer a concrete and descriptive background of the community- its people, history, and even its future goals.
+It is important to offer a concrete and descriptive background statement of the community- its people, history, and even its future goals.
 Paint a picture of the community as it is, even if that means including some of the negative or areas that need improvement.
 The general purpose of a community action plan is precisely to address these areas of concern and uplift the state of the community.

 Step 2: Proposed Plans

-The meat of your community action plan should obviously be your proposed plans and strategies.
+The meat of your community one page action plan should obviously be your proposed plans and strategies.
 The content of these plans would greatly depend on the objectives, of course.
 An action plan should be able to directly address its goals or objectives.
 But whatever next steps and action items are outlined, make sure these are concrete and specific.
 You also want your strategies and action plans to be attainable and grounded in reality.
 Proposed plans will only be maximized if there is an adequate assessment of needs or if there is a deep understanding of what the community truly needs.

 Step 3: Resources

 Once you have laid out the action plans, the next step is determining what resources are available to you.
 This section should also adequately assess what resources are needed in order to implement the community action plan.
 A community needs to sustain its members and offer different types of services.
 And it will not be able to provide this without the necessary resources.
 You need to identify not just the community’s needs, but also its assets, wealth and supplies.
-There must be a detailed accounting of all these factors in order to come up with more comprehensive and targeted action steps.
+There must be a detailed accounting of all these factors in order to come up with more comprehensive and targeted action list steps.

 Step 4: Timeline